SDK execution flow

 1. Initialization

-Upon initialization, the SDK fetches any updated feature flag configuration using Cloudflare’s Content Delivery Network via two methods: Polling, a default option where the SDK regularly sends a request to our CDN (default interval is every 60 minutes) to obtain the most recent configuration, and Streaming, a premium option where the Kameleoon SDK is notified of any real-time changes to the configuration via server-sent events (SSE).
-Once the configurations are fetched, the SDK will begin its visitor code assignment along with the variations and targeting process.
-To know more, please refer to technical considerations.
+Upon initialization, the SDK fetches any updated feature flag configuration using Cloudflare’s Content Delivery Network via two methods: Polling, a default option where the SDK regularly sends a request to the CDN (default interval is every 60 minutes) to obtain the most recent configuration, and Streaming, a premium option where the Kameleoon SDK is notified of any real-time changes to the configuration via server-sent events (SSE).
+Once the configurations are fetched, the SDK begins visitor code assignment along with the variations and targeting process.
+For more information, refer to technical considerations.

 2. User identification and attribute assignment